2i2c-org/team-compass/organization/plan.md

 ## 2026 strategic focus

-Our [service model strategy](#service-model) describes three membership tiers: Membership, Premier, and Essential.
-In 2026, we focus on building a strong foundation with standard Membership while laying groundwork for future growth:
+Our [service model strategy](#service-model) describes three membership tiers: General Membership, Premier Membership, and Essential Membership.
+In 2026, we focus on building a strong foundation with General Membership while laying groundwork for future growth:

 **Primary focus: General Membership tier**
 - Build a member network that can be served with one roadmap